 However, after her father and mother consented to the proposal of Father Wittmann, Caroline, too, agreed.
 Despite her reluctance, she did not feel coerced into this decision, because she had already begun to recognize God's will in the circumstances of her life.
-She found the phanage in Freising, because her "darlings" would enjoy a celebration for her feast-day.
+She found the strength to speak a courageous, "yes."
+Like her faith-filled parents, she was already at home in God's will.